Jaimeloeuf/vue3-bulma-template/README.md

 ## Technical details and notes
 - Although [Option API](./src/components/TemplateOptions.vue) can still be used, it is not recommended, as the only advantage to it compared to Composition API is that it makes migration from vue2 easier.
 Since this template is designed to make it easier to start new projects, there is no point in supporting the older API whose TS support is not as good too.
 - vue router is configured to use `# hashed based routing` rather than history mode
+    - But this can be changed in [/src/router/Router.ts](./src/router/Router.ts)
 - Basic PWA support is enabled by default, see [vite config](./vite.config.ts) for more details
 - In development mode, vite is configured to use HTTPS by default as many use cases such as getting camera access require application to be loaded over HTTPS.